RaghavG19/TIC-TAC-TOE/README.md

- Calculator Documentation
+Tic Tac Toe Documentation

  Introduction
-The calculator is a web-based tool that allows users to perform basic arithmetic operations and trigonometric functions.
-It provides a simple and intuitive interface for users to input expressions and obtain results instantly.

- Features
-- Basic arithmetic operations: addition, subtraction, multiplication, and division.
-- Trigonometric functions: sine, cosine, and tangent.
-- Clear button to reset the input field.
-- Backspace button to delete the last character entered.
-- Responsive design for optimal viewing and interaction across devices.
+Tic Tac Toe is a classic two-player game where players take turns marking cells in a grid with their symbols ('X' or 'O') with the objective of forming a line of three consecutive symbols.

+ Game Description
+In this version of Tic Tac Toe, players can click on cells in a 3x3 grid to place their symbol.
+The game automatically detects wins or ties and declares the result accordingly.
+It provides an interactive and intuitive interface for players to enjoy the game.

  HTML Structure
-The calculator interface is structured using HTML elements, including text input fields and buttons.
-The layout is designed to be visually appealing and user-friendly, with appropriate spacing and styling for ease of use.
+The game interface consists of a grid layout created using HTML buttons.
+Each button represents a cell in the game board.
+The HTML structure is designed to provide a visually appealing and responsive layout for a seamless gaming experience.

  CSS Styling
-CSS styles are applied to enhance the appearance of the calculator interface.
-The styling includes background colors, button designs, animations for transitions, and responsive layout adjustments.
-The design choices aim to create a modern and attractive user interface.
+CSS styles are applied to create the layout and appearance of the game interface.
+The styling includes grid layout properties, cell appearance, animations for result display, and responsive design for different screen sizes.
+The visual elements enhance the overall user experience and make the game more engaging.

  JavaScript Functions
-JavaScript functions are used to handle user interactions and perform calculations based on input expressions.
-These functions enable dynamic updating of the input field and provide real-time feedback to the user.
-The calculator logic ensures accurate computation and error handling for invalid inputs.

- `handleButtonClick`
-- Event listener function that responds to button clicks and updates the input field accordingly.

- `evaluateExpression`
+ `startGame`
+- Initializes the game by setting up event listeners for cell clicks.

+ `checkWinner`
+- Checks for a winning combination after each move.

+ `declareWinner`
-- Function to evaluate the input expression and compute the result using JavaScript's `eval` function.
+- Declares the winner or a tie and displays the result message.

- `clearInput`
-- Function to clear the input field when the "Ac" (All Clear) button is clicked.

- `deleteCharacter`
-- Function to delete the last character entered in the input field when the backspace button is clicked.

- `calculateTrigonometric`
-- Functions to calculate trigonometric functions (sine, cosine, tangent) of the input angle in degrees.
+ `resetGame`
+- Resets the game after a win or tie.

  Event Listeners
-Event listeners are attached to each button element to capture user clicks and trigger the corresponding actions.
-These listeners ensure that user interactions are properly handled and processed by the calculator logic.
+Event listeners are used to trigger game functions when players interact with the game interface.
+These listeners enable smooth gameplay and ensure that player actions are appropriately handled within the game logic.

  Conclusion
-The calculator provides a convenient and efficient tool for performing arithmetic and trigonometric calculations.
-With its responsive design, intuitive interface, and accurate computation capabilities, users can quickly obtain results and carry out mathematical operations with ease.
-Whether for simple calculations or complex trigonometric functions, the calculator offers a versatile solution for various mathematical tasks.
+This Tic Tac Toe game provides a simple and enjoyable way to play the classic game online.
+With its intuitive interface, automatic result detection, and responsive design, players can enjoy a seamless gaming experience across different devices.
+Whether playing against a friend or testing their skills against the computer, players can immerse themselves in the timeless fun of Tic Tac Toe.